ddella/Kubernetes-Cluster/06-k8s-API-LB7.md

 EOF
 ```

-**Important**: Verify the Nginx configuration file with the command:
+**Important**: Verify the Nginx configuration file(s) with the command:
 ```sh
 sudo nginx -t
 ```

 > [!NOTE]
-> If you don't use `sudo`, you'll get some weird alerts
+> If you don't use `sudo`, you'll get some weird alerts.

 # Create client certificate
 Create a client certificate for mTLS.
 This is the certificate Nginx will present to any master node for API requests.
 This certificate **MUST** to be signed by your Kubernetes cluster `CA`.
-You can find the K8s Cluster CA files in `/etc/kubernetes/pki/ca.*`.
+You can find the K8s Cluster CA files in any control plane node in `/etc/kubernetes/pki/ca.*`.
+They are identical on all the master nodes.
 Just copy the `ca.crt` and `ca.key` files in a temporary directory.
-They will be needed to create the client certificate.
+They will be needed to sign the client certificate.
 I know, this is against all best practice 😇

 As a reminder:
 |Role|FQDN|IP|